Interprofessional Health Sciences Campus

 Assistant Dean for Interprofessional Education and Operations: Vasiliki Sgouras-Kapralos, M.D.

-Assistant Dean for Graduate Enrollment and Student Affairs: Patrick McDermott, M.A.
+Assistant Dean for Graduate Enrollment and Student Affairs: Patrick McDermott, Ph.D.

 Athletic Training: Vicci Lombardi, Ed.D., ATC, Chair